 In 1893, to honor the 400th Anniversary of Christopher Columbus’s discovery of the New World, Chicago hosted the World’s Columbian Exposition, which is now better known as the World’s Fair.
 When the World’s Columbian Exposition closed later that year, Phipps welcomed the plant life from the exposition into the new conservatory.

-With the opening of Phipps Conservatory and Botanical Garden, Pittsburgh was elevated to heights of sophistication enjoyed by such cosmopolitan cities as London, which boasted Kew Gardens, and Geneva, home to the Conservatoire Et Jardin Botaniques De La Ville De Geneve.
+With the opening of Phipps Conservatory and Botanical Garden, Pittsburgh was elevated to heights of sophistication enjoyed by such cosmopolitan cities as London and Geneva, which respectively boast Kew Gardens and the Conservatoire Et Jardin Botaniques De La Ville De Geneve.

 Phipps is one of the largest conservatories in the world.
 The original conservatory comprised

-Other industrialists generously gifted the Conservatory.
-In 1931, Charles D. Armstrong, owner of the Armstrong Cork Company, bestowed Phipps with 800 rare orchids valued at $50,000, which bolstered Phipps reputation as one of the best conservatories in the nation if not the world.
-Inspired by an engraving found in a 17th century botanical art book Hortus Floridus, in 1939 Phipps opened the Cloister Garden.
+Other industrialists generously gifted to the Conservatory.
+In 1931, Charles D. Armstrong, owner of the Armstrong Cork Company, bestowed Phipps with 800 rare orchids valued at $50,000, which bolstered Phipps’ reputation as one of the best conservatories in the nation if not the world.
+Inspired by an engraving found in a 17th century botanical art book Hortus Floridus, Phipps opened the Cloister Garden in 1939.
 In 1966, the Cloister Garden was redesigned as the Parterre de Broderie, French for “embroidery on earth.”

 The 50th Anniversary of Phipps Conservatory